brightvibesrock/reactjs-todo-101/README.md

 <img src="./public/images/favpng_memo.png" width="25" height="25"> **Note:** Choose react and javascript from the install prompt.
 Replace reactjstodlist with whatever your AppName.

-Change to the app directory that you just generated:
+Change to the app dirkectory that you just generated:

 `cd reactjstodolist`